ABCA 2026 Downloadable Schedule

 Proposal

 This has worked for me over a few seasons.
 I tried it with a 13u team, but it’s hard to tell if it worked or didn’t because we had so many absences that the lineup felt random every game.
 It was fine for 10u and 11u in Little League.
 Last year, we went 4-6 in the regular season, 0-3 in pool play (yikes!) but then swept our three playoff games to the championship.
 The “bottom of the order” was productive in those playoff games.
 There were no “easy outs” on our team and some “dead” innings by the other team.
-In the championship game, we knew we just had to survive the top of the order and cruise through.
+In the championship game, we knew we just had to survive the top of their order and cruise through.
 Those three games in the playoffs weren’t very close.

 If you’ve got a young team and especially if it’s your first season coaching, I’d love to have you try it and provide feedback.

-Coaching 201: The Captain’s Program
+Coaching 202: The Captain’s Program

 Imagine a leadership training program disguised as a baseball team